Understanding youth transitions

 The Longitudinal Surveys of Australian Youth (LSAY) is a study that follows young Australians over 10 years, from their mid-teens to mid-twenties, as they move through school to further study, work and beyond.

-Data collected from the Y15 wave 5 2019 interviews are now available.
-Apply to access the LSAY data from the ADA Dataverse.
+Data collected from the Y15 2024 (wave 10) interviews are now available.
+Apply to access the data from the ADA LSAY Dataverse

 Read more